NOAA STAR Ocean Color Science Team

 VIIRS SNPP and NOAA-20 merged daily global chlorophyll-a

-Disclaimer: At this early stage, VIIRS/NOAA-20 data are preliminary and non-operational, and data quality of OC products may have some issues.
+Disclaimer: VIIRS/NOAA-20 data are now in provisional status, but data quality of OC products may still have some issues.

 The ocean color science team in the Center for Satellite Applications and Research (STAR) of NOAA/NESDIS seeks to develop improved ocean color products from the current and future ocean color satellite sensors including the Sea-viewing Wide Field-of-view Sensor (SeaWiFS), the Moderate Resolution Imaging Spectroradiometer (MODIS), and the Visible Infrared Imaging Radiometer Suite (VIIRS) on the Suomi National Polar-orbiting Partnership (SNPP) and the Joint Polar Satellite System (JPSS), as well as various satellite sensors from other countries, e.g., the Medium Resolution Imaging Spectrometer (MERIS), Korean Geostationary Ocean Color Imager (GOCI), Sentinel-3 Ocean Land Colour Instrument (OLCI), GCOM-C Second-Generation Global Imager (SGLI), etc. The ocean color science team is currently focusing on: